-Importance of the pedestrian bridge access, and the need to support active travel which is proposed by the reinstated underpass and refurbished ramped pathways (cycle and pedestrian) to Berry Lane and Waterside, as well as at the front of the station
+Importance of the pedestrian bridge access on the level, between station concourse and town – iconic designs are suggested!
+Support active travel is proposed by the reinstated underpass and refurbished ramped pathways (cycle and pedestrian) to Berry Lane, Waterside and the Hebble Trail, as well as at the front of the station.

 Bus stops are some distance away, and earlier versions of the scheme proposed a mini-bus station at car park level.
 At least the pedestrian bridge provides reasonably direct access, albeit with a road crossing.
-The scheme does include space for rail replacement buses to access when needed and that will be a massive improvement.
+The scheme does include space for rail replacement buses to access when needed – alongside taxi and disabled parking right next to the station entrance – and that will be a massive improvement.

 Could a high-quality minibus service linking town centre, train and bus stations, Dean Clough and attractions (e.g. Shibden Hall, Bankfield Museum) start from the station entrance?
 This, of course, would be a separate development.

-We’d suggest a possible improvement to ticket office, which is shown, as in many modern stations, with the counter opening directly onto the concourse.
-Maybe a more enclosed design that would be quieter for people negotiating complex transactions?
+We’d suggest a possible improvement to the ticket office, which is shown, as in many modern stations, with the counter opening directly onto the concourse.
+Maybe a more enclosed design, more of a walk-in travel shop, that would be quieter for people negotiating complex transactions?

 Access between ticket hall and ground level.
 Only one public lift is proposed.
-Could the proposed goods lift be re-used for public use?
+The illustrations show a proposed goods lift in the staff area: could this be re-located and made suitable for public use?
 An alternative would be ramped access but that would be a major additional structure.

 Access to platforms.
-I don’t think the present plans involve any significant changes to the island platform but access should improve at least cosmetically.
+We don’t think the present plans involve any significant changes to the island platform but access should improve at least cosmetically.

 When (asks HADRAG Chair Stephen Waring) shall we go to Manchester or Leeds for work, for the shops, for the art gallery or theatre, for a good night out where we dance and hug?
 When shall we hop on our Calder Valley train, avoid the dismal A646, and take a turn (on foot or wheels) along the canal bank, stagger up the hill to Stoodley Pike, visit friends, sing in a choir or sit in an audience, or just occupy a café?